Trung0246/ComfyUI-0246/README.md

 - ### 2023-12-19

 Tons more nodes.
 Here's the simple workflow image that showcase everything within this update.

+For any nodes related to `Script`, `*_order` widget will determine script execution order, which depends on [natsort](https://natsort.readthedocs.io/en/stable/api.html#the-ns-enum).
+How it being sorted can be customized by doing things like `INT, LOCALE` within the `_sort_mode` widget.

-I recommended you to play around with this.
+I recommended you to play around with this sample workflow:

 <details>
     <p align="center">